-The area that Hungary covers has been occupied for hundreds of thousands of years with various tribes and groups like the Celts and the Romans calling the region home.
+The area that Hungary covers have been occupied for hundreds of thousands of years with various tribes and groups like the Celts and the Romans calling the region home.
 The Magyars, a small nomadic group who originally came from the Central Asian Steppe, had a major impact on Hungary.
 It is believed they reached the country in the 9th century AD and after meeting very little resistance, they formed a unified and successful kingdom.

 Late in the 10th century, Prince Géza formed an alliance with the great Holy Roman Empire which brought Catholicism to Hungary.
-Both Géza and his son Vajk were baptised and Vajk took the Christian name Stephen.
+Both Géza and his son Vajk were baptized and Vajk took the Christian name Stephen.
 When Stephen became king three years later, he set about establishing Hungary as a Christian nation.
 Under his reign, the country enjoyed a period of peace and Stephen has often been called the founder of Hungary.
 Less than half a century after his death, he was canonised and remains a popular saint in the country.

 The kingdom eventually fell at the end of the 13th century and many fought to take it over.
-Hungary came under the French House of Anjou who returned to a policy of conquest.
+Hungary came under the French House of Anjou and returned to a policy of conquest.
 Facing constant threats from the expanding Ottoman Empire, Hungary turned to Matthias Corvinus in the 15th century.
 Considered Hungary’s last great Medieval ruler, Matthias helped to make Hungary one of Central Europe’s most important powers.
-The country flourished in a golden age, but unfortunately Matthias’ successors were not as adept as he was and Hungary fell under Ottoman rule.
+The country flourished in a golden age, but unfortunately, Matthias’ successors were not as adept as he was and Hungary fell under Ottoman rule.

 The country was divided into three parts, the Hungarian Kingdom, the Habsburg Dominion and the Turkish Dominion.
 When the Ottoman Empire began to wain in the 17th century, Hungary became part of the Habsburg Dominion.
 Under Ferenc Rákóczi, a Hungarian aristocrat, the citizens engaged in a war of independence that lasted from 1703-11.
 They were able to partly take back their independence, signing a peace treaty in 1711.